-Budget impact analysis (BIA) has been defined as a tool to predict the potential financial impact of the adoption and diffusion of a new technology into a healthcare system with finite resources.(12) Although different specifications may be used for a BIA, within the context of these guidelines, BIA refers to an analysis of the added financial impact of a new health technology for a finite period.
+BIA has been defined as a tool to predict the potential financial impact of the adoption and diffusion of a new technology into a healthcare system with finite resources.(7) Although different specifications may be used for a BIA, within the context of these guidelines, BIA refers to an analysis of the added financial impact of a new health technology for a finite period.

-1.3.2.
-Distinction between economic evaluation and budget impact analysis
+1.3.2 Distinction between economic evaluation and budget impact analysis

-Whereas an economic analysis addresses the additional health benefit gained from investment in a technology - such as the cost per additional qualityadjusted life year (QALY) gained - BIA addresses the affordability of the technology, for example the net annual financial cost of adopting the technology for a finite number of years.
+Whereas an economic evaluation addresses the additional health benefit gained from investment in a technology - such as the cost per additional quality-adjusted life year (QALY) gained - BIA addresses the affordability of the technology; for example, the net annual financial cost of adopting the technology for a finite number of years.
 Although BIA and an economic evaluation have many similar data and methodological requirements, there are key distinctions between the two approaches:

-- BIA is not an economic analysis, but is based on the principles of accounting(7) - economic evaluations are typically not modelled for the actual anticipated size of the patient population, whereas this is required for BIA - economic evaluations report costs and consequences (health outcomes), while BIA report costs only (see Table 1 on the next page) - the results of economic evaluation are presented as the discounted present value of costs and effects in one period, while BIA report the costs for each year in which they occur - BIA is typically concerned with costs over a short time horizon, whereas the time horizons required in economic evaluations are generally much longer.
+- an economic evaluation is typically not modelled for the actual anticipated size of the patient population, whereas this is required for BIA - an economic evaluation reports costs and consequences (health outcomes), while BIA reports costs only (see Table 1.1) - the results of an economic evaluation are presented as the discounted present value of costs and effects in one period, while BIA reports the costs for each year in which they occur - a BIA is typically concerned with costs over a short time horizon, whereas the time horizons required in economic evaluations are generally much longer.

-Where both an economic evaluation and a BIA are conducted as part of a HTA, they are expected to be driven by the same core assumptions and evidence and should be complementary and consistent with each other.
+Where both an economic evaluation and a BIA are conducted as part of a HTA, they are expected to be driven by the same core assumptions and evidence, and should be complementary and consistent with each other.

-Parameter Budget impact analysis Economic evaluation Underlying concept Affordability Value for money Purpose Financial impact of introducing a technology Efficiency of alternative technologies Study timeframe Usually short-term (1 to 5 years) Usually long-term (e.g. lifetime) Health outcomes Excluded QALYs (quality-adjusted life years) Discounting No 5% Result Total and incremental annual costs Incremental cost per unit of health outcome achieved
+Characteristic Budget impact analysis Economic evaluation Underlying concept Affordability Value for money Purpose Financial impact of introducing a technology Efficiency of alternative technologies Study time frame Usually short term (1 to 5 years) Usually long term (for example, lifetime) Health outcomes Excluded QALYs (quality-adjusted life years) Discounting No 4% Result Total and incremental annual costs Incremental cost per unit of health outcome achieved

-Table 1:Comparison of budget impact analysis and economicevaluations
+Table 1.1 Comparison of budget impact analysis and economic evaluation

-1.3.3.
-Purpose and timing of budget impact analysis
+1.3.3 Purpose and timing of budget impact analysis

-BIA helps to predict how adoption of a new technology for a given condition will impact on the overall expenditure for that condition.
+BIA helps to predict how adopting a new technology for a given condition will impact on the overall expenditure for that condition.
 BIA may then be used to:

-- provide data to inform an assessment of the affordability of a technology at a given price for a specified population prior to its reimbursement - act as a budget or service planning tool to inform decisions regarding the allocation or re-allocation of resources subsequent to a decision to reimburse a technology.
+- provide data to inform an assessment of the affordability of a technology at a given price for a specified population prior to it being funded - act as a budget or service planning tool to inform decisions regarding the allocation or re-allocation of resources subsequent to a decision to fund a technology.

-Within HTA, a BIA complements the information obtained from the medical, social, economic and ethical assessment of a technology.
+Within HTA, a BIA complements the information obtained from the economic evaluation and the medical, social and ethical assessment of a technology.
 As a comprehensive HTA may be time and labour intensive, a BIA may be conducted in isolation to determine the financial impact of a technology.
-This may then be used as one of the criteria to determine if the expense of a full HTA is warranted.

-1.4.
-Reference case
+1.4 Reference case

-Key to any HTA is a comprehensive, transparent and reproducible budget impact analysis that includes all relevant costs.
-While acknowledging the need for flexibility, a consistent methodological approach is required to facilitate comparisons between technologies and disease areas and over time.
+Key to any HTA is a comprehensive, transparent and reproducible BIA that includes all relevant costs.
+While acknowledging the need for flexibility, a consistent methodological approach is required to facilitate comparisons between technologies and disease areas, and over time.

 These guidelines specify the preferred methods or 'reference case' that should be used in the primary analysis for HTAs.
-Use of a standard reference case approach increases transparency in the process and confidence that differences in study outcomes are representative of differences between technologies as opposed to differences in methodologies.
+Use of a standard reference case approach increases transparency in the HTA process and confidence that differences in study outcomes are representative of differences between technologies, as opposed to differences in methodologies.